 a chamber opera

 Below are excerpts from the premiere of After the Fall chamber opera by Helgi R. Ingvarsson and Rebecca Hurst, premiered at The Lion and Unicorn Theatre, Camden in May 2017.
-Inspired by real-life incidents featured in Musicophilia by the renowned neurologist and author Oliver Sacks.
 The successful career of opera singer Eva Ende has been cut short by an accident, and the resulting brain injury has caused her to lose the ability to comprehend music.
-The Doctor is also experiencing his own loss of musical sense following the death of his mother.
-Frozen by grief he is cut off from his emotions, and unable to 'hear' music.
-While the Doctor's condition has a chance of a cure, the Singer's own musical ability might never be repaired.

 After the Fall discusses, in both words and music, the neurological and emotional effects that music sometimes has on us.
-Oliver Sacks' writings inspired Ingvarsson to create an opera where the music not only describes the emotional state of the characters, but also tries to interpret their jarred neurological perception of music.
+After reading the works of renowned neurologist Oliver Sacks, Ingvarsson was inspired to create an opera where the music not only describes the emotional state of the characters, but also tries to interpret their jarred neurological perception of music.
 For instance, after having workshopped pre-composed material with the composer, the performers semi-improvise a few of the scenes in order to create an interpretation of the said jarred perception.
-The audience will hear music from several different angles, so to speak.
-Sometimes from the perspective of Eva Ende either as a patient, or from before she had her accident.
-Sometimes you will hear it from the perspective of The Doctor, who, unlike Eva, struggles with music on an emotional level.
-Sometimes we will hear the music in its literal form.
-And sometimes, the borders between these perspectives will be blurred.

 After the Fall was premiered by, and developed with, Rannveig Káradóttir soprano, Nicholas Morton baritone, Alisdair Kitchen director, and members of the ALDAorchestra: Helen Whitaker on flute, Katherine Tinker on piano and Adam Bushell on percussion.